stockholm-innovation-bootcamp/stockholm-innovation-bootcamp.github.io/README.md

 # Website
-Official website for the Stockholm Startup Bootcamp
+Official repo for the website of Stockholm Startup Bootcamp

 Welcome to the Stockholm Startup Bootcamp Github page!